Abscam: Conclusion

-During the course of Abscam, the FBI handed out more than $400,000 in "bribes" to Congressmen and middlemen.
+During Abscam, the FBI handed out more than $400,000 in "bribes" to Congressmen and middlemen.

 In his book, The Dangers of Dissent, historian Ivan Greenberg suggests that the FBI's aggressive investigation of political corruption might have been a response to the years of criticism the agency had received from Congressional investigations: "Was this [ABSCAM] payback for the Church Committee hearings?
 The FBI wanted to punish the Congress for exposing its past corruption."
-Greenberg cites FBI Director William Webster's 1980 speech to the Atlanta Bar Association as evidence, in which Webster stated that "In the FBI we've been under attack for past incidents and circumstances.
+Greenberg cites FBI Director William Webster's 1980 speech to the Atlanta Bar Association as evidence.
+Webster stated, "In the FBI we've been under attack for past incidents and circumstances.
 It's quite understandable for those in Congress who love their institution, who are trying to rebuild its reputation and the confidence of the American people, to have an encounter and deal with a situation of this kind, and emotions run high.
 It's my sense that the good sense of the Congress, similar to the emotions in the Bureau when they had their times, that now people are saying, well, let's wait and see what the facts are..."
 However, Greenberg does not provide evidence beyond this public comparison for his allegation.